mainak90-rgb/xpert/README.md

 A programming language written in python.
 I'm still working in this project.
-It is a interpreted langiage for now but leter I want to change this to a compiled language.
+It is a interpreted language for now but leter I want to change this to a compiled language.